 Members will electronically receive a survey on an annual basis.
 They will be asked to provide a grade (A, B, C, D or F) for national and state elected leaders that represent them in their home community.
 LeaderEthics-Wisconsin has the option of surveying performance for non-elected candidates in the annual survey.
 The local chapter has the option of providing a supplemental survey for local representatives.
-The members will be reminded that their grades should be based upon performance according to a guide based upon the Key Principles for Ethical Leaders.
-The monthly Ethics Report will serve as a resource for members.
-It is recognized that it is not possible to develop a completely objective grading system.
-Nonetheless, members are reminded not to “grade on the curve”.
+The members will be reminded that their grades should be based their level of confidence in the elected leader according to a guide based upon the Key Principles for Ethical Leaders.
+The Ethics Report will serve as a resource for members.
+Members are reminded to objectively rate their confidence-level in ethical leadership performance, and to not “grade on the curve”.
 One of the greatest barriers to ethical leadership stems from embracing the belief that “everyone is doing it”.
 Ethical leaders do not accept this rationale.
 Rather they are focused on principles.

-Are there adequate available indicators to determine “Kudos" (a green light) and “Uh Ohs” (a red flag)?
+Are there adequate available indicators to determine a "Green Light" and a "Red Flag"?

 What is the position of LeaderEthics-Wisconsin regarding elected officials who receive poor grades (D or F)?

 LeaderEthics-Wisconsin believes in promoting the integrity of the American democracy.
-Consequently, it believes poor performing elected officials, as determined by the members of LeaderEthics-Wisconsin, should not be supported for re-election.
-This position will be communicated to the voters prior to the election.
-Since LeaderEthics-Wisconsin is not a PAC, it will use the media and voluntary communication methods in order to appeal to prospective voters.
+Consequently, it believes poor performing elected officials, as determined by the members of LeaderEthics-Wisconsin, should not be supported by members for election or re-election.
+The grading results will be communicated to the voters prior to the election.
+Since LeaderEthics-Wisconsin is not a PAC, it will use the media and voluntary communication methods to inform prospective voters.

 How will LeaderEthics-Wisconsin guard against partisan or political manipulation of the grading process?

 LeaderEthics-Wisconsin is committed to ethical practices as an organization.
 Prospective members will commit to non-partisan engagement as a condition of membership.
-The LeaderEthics-Wisconsin Board Policy will allow the organization to discontinue membership of an individuals, or groups of individuals, that violate the terms of membership.
+The LeaderEthics-Wisconsin Board Policy allows the organization to disqualify or discontinue membership of an individual (or groups of individuals) that violate the terms of membership.

 For more information, please contact: